wp-plugins/nextgen-gallery-optimizer/readme.txt

 = V1.0.7 - 29/05/2012 =

-* Converted all jQuery "$" selectors in Fancybox’s invocation code to "jQuery" to prevent conflicts with other plugins and scripts.
+* Converted all jQuery "$" selectors in Fancybox's invocation code to "jQuery" to prevent conflicts with other plugins and scripts.

 * Fixed a minor bug in the "file not writable" admin message whereby the filename was omitted.